teusH/MySense/PyCom/README.md

 ### RTC clock
 MySense will use GPS to initilyse the Real Time Clock module.
 Every time the GPS location is looked up the RTC clock will be updated automatically.
-This will allow MySense to timestamp measurments more precise.
+This will allow MySense to timestamp measurements more precise.

 ### MySense satellite kit configuration
 Use the file `Config.py` to define which sensors are configured for the kit.
 Have a good look at the *pin*s definitions and bus used for the sensor.
 The `Config.py` file should reside in the *firmware* directory in order to upload it to the controller.